 From economical bare root plants available from November-April when they are most suitable for planting, to a variety of pot grown plants in variable sizes which are great to plant no matter what time of year it is.

 We also have beautiful bushy rootballed hedging plants available in a huge selection of plants and of course our fantastic range of instant hedges which provide you privacy and an “instant hedge” so no waiting around for your hedge to grow.

 All of our hedges and other plants we stock are available for your perusal on the menu to the left of the page.

-We offer a huge selection of our popular wholesale pack deals for customers needing larger quantities of hedging, all at substantial discounts from our usual catalogue prices together with a wide selction of free delivery pallet deals for the larger plants.
-Order any one of these free delivery deals and get free delivery on anything else you need from our entire range regardless of the usual delivery charge.
+If you require a larger quantity of hedging, we have a huge selection of our popular wholesale pack deals here at our award winning nursery, which have fantastic discounts from our usual catalogue prices.
+Plus there are a selection of free delivery palette deals also for the larger plants you buy.
+Order any of our free delivery deals and get free delivery on anything else you buy at the same time, from our entire range

 Alders are tough hardy trees well suited to harsh or wet conitions, we stock Common Alder (Alnus glutinosa), Grey Alder (Alnus incana) and the Italian Alder (Alnus incana)